fridaysystems/inventory-presser/readme.txt

 Manage and market a dealership inventory

 * Supports automobiles, motorcycles, ATVs, RVs, and boats
-* [Manage multiple lot locations](https://inventorypresser.com/docs/vehicle-post-type/locations-taxonomy/) across inventory, and maintain separate phone numbers & hours for each
+* [Manage multiple lot locations](https://inventorypresser.com/docs/vehicle-post-type/locations-taxonomy/) and maintain separate phone numbers & hours for each
 * [VIN-decoding add-on](https://inventorypresser.com/products/plugins/add-vins-to-vehicle-urls/) available
 * Categorizes inventory by type, body style, fuel, transmission, drive type, availability, new or used, location, and more
-* Includes [more than 10 widgets](https://inventorypresser.com/docs/feature-list/widgets/) including vehicle sliders and inventory grids
+* Includes blocks, shortcodes, and [widgets](https://inventorypresser.com/docs/feature-list/widgets/) including vehicle sliders and inventory grids

+Integrates with other plugins

+* Import any CSV file with WP All Import
+* Contact Form 7 form tag adds vehicles to lead emails
+* Elementor Dynamic Tags add-on available

 Built the right way and developer-friendly